ezubaric/methods-hw/logreg/README.md

     - Modify the Example to store the df vector
     - With the appropriate flag, use the *df* vector rather than *x* in the update
     - Show the effect in your analysis document
+3. Modify the _sg update_ function so that it finds regularized updates.
-3. Implement lazy updating for regularized updates
+4. Implement [[lazy updating|https://lingpipe.files.wordpress.com/2008/04/lazysgdregression.pdf]] for regularized updates

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.